 Verifiers wishing to communicate the results of verification to other parts of the mail system may do so in whatever manner they see fit.
 For example, implementations might choose to add an email header field to the message before passing it on.
 Any such header field SHOULD be inserted before any existing DKIM-Signature or preexisting authentication status header fields in the header field block.
+The Authentication-Results: header field ([RFC5451]) MAY be used for this purpose.

-INFORMATIVE ADVICE to MUA filter writers: Patterns intended to search for results header fields to visibly mark authenticated mail for end users should verify that such header field was added by the appropriate verifying domain and that the verified identity matches the author identity that will be displayed by the MUA.
+INFORMATIVE ADVICE to MUA filter writers: Patterns intended to search for results header fields to visibly mark authenticated mail for end users should verify that such a header field was added by the appropriate verifying domain and that the verified identity matches the author identity that will be displayed by the MUA.
 In particular, MUA filters should not be influenced by bogus results header fields added by attackers.
-To circumvent this attack, verifiers may wish to delete existing results header fields after verification and before adding a new header field.
+To circumvent this attack, Verifiers MAY wish to request deletion of existing results header fields after verification and before arranging to add a new header field.